$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators whose characteristic sets have $k$th order contact: Appendix A: Semiclassical analysis

 \section{Appendix A: Semiclassical analysis}

-Throughout this paper we have used a some key standard results from semiclassical analysis.
+Throughout this paper we have used some standard results from semiclassical analysis.
 For the readers convenience we record the results in this appendix and direct them to \cite{Zworski12} and \cite{Mart02} for the proofs and further discussion.
+In this paper we always use the left quantisation of semiclassical pseudodifferential operators.
+That is given a symbol $p(x,\xi)$ we define the operator